hnpradani/RFM-Analysis/README.md

-# RFM Analysis & Association Rules
+# RFM Analysis & Association Rule
 This project is build for ISFEST Universitas Multimedia Nusantara 2020.
 Conducted by the team :
 - Humaira Nur Pradani